codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't your nose be 12 inches long?
-Because then it'd be a foot!
+What creature is smarter than a talking parrot?
+A spelling bee.

 ## Daily Trivia

 What does the term MIME stand for, in regards to computing?
- 1. Multipurpose Interleave Mail Exchange
+ 1. Multipurpose Internet Mail Extensions
- 2. Mail Internet Mail Exchange
+ 2. Multipurpose Interleave Mail Exchange
- 3. Multipurpose Internet Mail Extensions
+ 3. Mail Interleave Method Exchange
- 4. Mail Interleave Method Exchange
+ 4. Mail Internet Mail Exchange

 <details>
   <summary>Answer</summary>